 It leads to undesirable behavior of your webserver and is hard to recover from.
 Use clientname.module and /themes/clientname_2007/

 as themes are more change-sensitive, while client-specific code just layers up.

 Drupal officially does not support duplicate names which means that things will break if you do that.
-A patch which adds a warning when a site has a module and theme with the same name is in development for Drupal 8: #371375: Never name a module and a theme the same name!.
+A patch which adds a warning when a site has a module and theme with the same name is in development for Drupal 8:.
 Until then, well, you've read this page, so now you know better.

 And remember, don't start a module or theme name with a number, and use underscores (_) not dashes (-) in names.